ldbc/ldbc_snb_interactive_v1_impls/README.md

 * The goal of the implementations in this repository is to serve as **reference implementations** which other implementations can cross-validated against.
 Therefore, our primary objective was readability and not absolute performance when formulating the queries.

-* The default workload contains updates which are persisted in the database.
+* The default workload contains updates which change the state of the database.
 Therefore, **the database needs to be reloaded or restored from backup before each run**.
 Use the provided `scripts/backup-database.sh` and `scripts/restore-database.sh` scripts to achieve this.

 ## Implementations